eifelbursche/ibm1401/Documentation/README.md

 # IBM1401 Documentation

-Tons of IOBM 1401 related documentation can be found at https://bitsavers.org/pdf/ibm/1401/
+Tons of IBM 1401 related documentation can be found at https://bitsavers.org/pdf/ibm/1401/

 # For starters I'd sugget